 Chemicals linked to cancer have no place in anyone’s beauty routine, yet cancer-causing chemicals are present in many different types and brands of cosmetics and personal care products found on store shelves across the United States.
 Due to an outdated and weak law governing cosmetics, carcinogens have not been banned – or are even restricted – for use in cosmetics in the U.S.

-The Campaign for Safe Cosmetics, a project of the Breast Cancer Prevention Partners, launched its “Cosmetics Without Cancer” Campaign to secure agreements from major cosmetics makers to take immediate action to eliminate cancer-causing chemicals from products.
+The Campaign for Safe Cosmetics, a project of the Breast Cancer Prevention Partners, has worked to secure agreements from major cosmetics makers to take immediate action to eliminate cancer-causing chemicals from products.

 Companies targeted by the Campaign include:Unilever

 While you might not recognize the cosmetic giant Unilever by name, adults and kids alike are loyal consumers of many of its popular brands like Suave, Axe, Caress, Dove, Degree, and Clear.
 Campaign for Safe Cosmetics research uncovered: